 On February 24, 2020, the Company filed a Petition for Interlocutory Relief.
 The petition sought relief from the Decision and Order granting PayPal's motion for summary judgment regarding its claim for breach of the Sublease Agreement as to liability only.
 On March 2, 2020, a single justice of the Massachusetts Appeals Court denied the Company's Petition for Interlocutory Relief.

 Starting in late January 2020, PayPal and its attorneys and brokers began producing additional documents that had not been produced during the fact discovery period.
-These supplemental productions continued through July 2020 and may be ongoing.
+These supplemental productions continued through September 2020.